 Where to Put the Samples to Help Make the Best Decision?

 Generally speaking, the best way to see if a paint color will work for you is to place it in as many areas as possible and spend a lot of time evaluating the appearance before committing.

-If you don’t want to mess with painting over the sample paint on the wall, you can instead apply the paint sample to a white poster board.
+If you don’t want to mess with painting over the sample paint on the wall, you can apply the sample to a white poster board instead.
 Specifically, a coated poster board works best.

-Below are a few additional places you can consider placing your paint samples to help you be sure the color looks at home in your space:
+Below are a few other places you can consider placing your paint samples to ensure the color looks best in your space:

-- Next to trim colors and near cabinets, such as in the kitchen
+- Next to trims and near cabinets, such as in the kitchen

 - Against the tile or stone in your home

-- Next to furniture and other home decor items, you intend to keep to ensure the paint goes with it
+- Next to furniture and other home decor items

-- In different lighting environments, such as natural light by a window or in artificial lights at night
+Be sure to keep the samples in different lighting environments, such as natural light by a window or artificial lights at night.

 The Bottom Line